CHTC/chtc-website-source/file-avail-largedata.md

-If jobs produce large (more than 3-4GB) output files, have your executable write the output file(s) to a location within the working directory, and then make sure to move this large file to Gluster (or copy to Gluster, and then remove from the working directory), so that it's not transferred back to the home directory, as all other "new" files in the working directory will be.
+If jobs produce large (more than 3-4GB) output files, have your executable write the output file(s) to a location within the working directory, and then make sure to move this large file to the `/staging` folder, so that it's not transferred back to the home directory, as all other "new" files in the working directory will be.

 Example, if executable is a shell script: